lac-dcc/BenchGen/src/scripts/spec_cpu2017/README.md

 In the current directory you can find examples of a _perf_events_ and _file_list_ inputs.

 Usage example:
-`python3 runPerf.py myConfig myOutput.csv events.txt benchs.txt`
+`python3 spec_perf.py benchs.txt myConfig events.txt myOutput.csv`

 ## Details